BoryaGames/catto.js/README.md

 - Easily work with BitFields
 - Improve JavaScript experience by adding methods to existing arrays/strings
 - This module is being maintained and updated frequently to make sure you don't have issues/bugs
+- Stable API, very rare deprecations/breaking changes so you can update the module version without changing your code
 - 🐈 Cats 🐈

 ## Installation